paultopia/casebook-14amend/working-copy.md

 **An algorithm for PDP problems**

-**Step 1: Is plaintiff challenging individualized state action?**
+STEP 1: Is plaintiff challenging individualized state action?

 If YES, proceed to step 2.

 If NO, stop here, there's no procedural due process claim.

-**Step 2: Does plaintiff have a life, liberty, or property interest?**
+STEP 2: Does plaintiff have a life, liberty, or property interest?

 If YES, proceed to step 3.